-Story Day 2014 will examine moving images: animation, feature documentary and television, as well as short documentary and video.
-Through an engaging and interactive series of discussions with accomplished storytellers, the audience will take part in a fun and informative day that will also feature interactive storytelling, winners of the student contest, and presentation of the 2014 Pell Center Prize for Story in the Public Square to Emmy-winning screenwriter, producer and actor Danny Strong, who will also deliver the keynote address.
+Story Day 2014 examined moving images: animation, feature documentary and television, as well as short documentary and video.
+Through an engaging and interactive series of discussions with accomplished storytellers, the audience took part in a fun and informative day that also featured interactive storytelling, winners of the student contest, and presentation of the 2014 Pell Center Prize for Story in the Public Square to Emmy-winning screenwriter, producer and actor Danny Strong, who delivered the keynote address.

 Strong’s "Game Change," the 2012 HBO production about the 2008 presidential election, won a Golden Globe, a primetime Emmy, a Writers Guild of America Award and a Producers Guild of America Award.
 His 2008 HBO film "Recount," about the 2000 presidential election, won a primetime Emmy.
-Strong also wrote Lee Daniels' "The Butler" and "Mockingjay," the two-part "Hunger Games" finale set for release later this year and in 2015.
+Strong also wrote Lee Daniels' "The Butler" and "Mockingjay," the two-part "Hunger Games" finale.

 Strong is also an accomplished Hollywood actor, having played roles in the TV series "Mad Men," "Grey's Anatomy," "How I Met Your Mother," "Seinfeld," "Gilmore Girls" and, early in his career, the character Jonathan Levinson in the hit show "Buffy the Vampire Slayer."
 He also acted as a producer on many of his projects, including "The Butler," "Game Change" and "Recount."